BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 * If you encounter a bug that reports dataloss when loading a saved file, set it to critical.
 * If you encounter a bug that reports a crash or an assert but is not set to crash, set it to crash.
 * If you encounter a report that asks for functionality that is not currently present, set it to wish.
-* If you encounter a report that is a user request, check whether you can reply with a link to the faq (https://docs.krita.org/en/KritaFAQ.html#), and maybe a canned answer, and change the status of the bug to INVALID.
+* If you encounter a report that is a user request, check whether you can reply with a link to the faq (https://docs.krita.org/en/KritaFAQ.html), and maybe a canned answer, and change the status of the bug to ``INVALID``.

 Asserts and Crashes
 ~~~~~~~~~~~~~~~~~~~